jwworth/jakeworth/content/blog/my-development-roadmap.md

 ---

 I've been working on a development roadmap for my projects, and wanted to share my process.
-Consider this a recipe to turn an idea into software.
+Consider this my recipe to turn an idea into software.

 The purpose of codifying a workflow like this is to make working with me a predictable and thorough experience.
 Writing software is pretty hard; it's much